 The audioguide is offered free of charge in 16 different languages.

-The last entrance to the Tapestry Museum is 45 minutes before the museum closes.
+Last admission to the Musée de la Tapisserie is 45 minutes before the museum closes.
 Tickets can only be purchased on site.

 You can also book a one-day guided tour here that includes several visits to historical sites (Falaise castle, Saint-Pierre-sur-Dives, medieval castle of Crevecoeur) in Normandy before ending the day with the Bayeux Tapestry.